hunar4321/particle-life/README.md

 # Particle Life Simulation
-A simple program to simulate attraction/reuplsion forces between many particles
+A simple program to simulate attraction/reuplsion forces between many particles, produceing life like patterns as a result.
+The code is less than a page (excluding GUI elements).
+Video tutorial and Walkthrough is availble below.
+License: MIT

 Learn More Here (YouTube video tutorial):
 -----------------------------------------------